-When your details don’t include specific makeup information or when you’re instructed to do a natural look, that usually means a base foundation, mascara, and light blush.
-Once you get to set, the makeup department may give you tips on how to complete your look using the products you bring with you.
+When your details don’t include specific makeup directions or when you’re instructed to do a natural look, that usually means a base foundation, mascara, and light blush.
+Unless otherwise stated in your details, Casting Directors recommend this light makeup look when you’re booked as an 18tly.

 For men, some roles may require you to do your own makeup, like certain club or party scenes.
 Otherwise, a translucent powder is always a great idea to help control shine while on set.